-- 1. The valuation date or - 2.
-The day immediately preceding the valuation date.
+1. The valuation date or

+2. The day immediately preceding the valuation date.

 Average cash balance accounts that are offset by amounts from another plan may be reported either as amounts prior to taking into account the offset or as amounts after taking into account the offset.
 Do not report the offset amount.
 For this or any other unusual or unique situation, the attachment should include an explanation of what is being provided.
 If the plan is a multiple-employer plan, complete one or more schedules of active-participant data in a manner consistent with the computations for the funding requirements reported in Part VIII.
 For example, if the funding requirements are computed as if each participating employer maintained a separate plan, attach a separate "Schedule SB, line 26 - Schedule of Active Participant Data" for each participating employer in the multiple-employer plan.

-Sche dule S SB, Line 26-Schedı ule of A Active Pa rticipant D ata YEARS OF CREDITED SERVICE Under 1 1 to 4 5 to 9 40 & up Attained Age Average No. Comp.
+Sche dule SB, Line 26 -Schedu ule of A Active Pa rticipant Da ata Attained Age Under 1 Average YEARS OF CREDITED SERV 1 to 4 Average ICE 5 to 9 Average 40 & up Average No. Comp.
 Cash Bal.
-Average No. Comp.
+No. Comp.
 Cash Bal.
-Average No. Comp.
+No. Comp.
 Cash Bal.
-No. Average Comp.
+No. Comp.
 Cash Bal.
 Under 25 25 to 29 30 to 34 35 to 39 40 to 44 45 to 49 50 to 54 55 to 59 60 to 64 65 to 69 70 & up

 Line 27.
 Alternative Funding Rules.
 If one of the alternative funding rules was used for this plan year, enter the appropriate code from the table below and follow the special instructions applicable to that code, including completion of any required attachments.
-Note that for 2011, Code 8 has been added to identify eligible charity plans subject to section 104 of PPA.

-Code Alternative Funding Rule 1 Certain multiple-employer plans maintained by rural cooperatives or related organizations as described in section 104 of PPA 2 Temporary relief for certain PBGC settlement plans described in section 105 of PPA 3 This code, formerly used by certain plans 4 maintained by government contractors as described in section 106 of PPA is no longer applicable and should not be used.
-Plans with binding agreements with PBGC to maintain prefunding and/or funding standard carryover balances described in Code section 430(f)(4)(B)(ii) and ERISA section 303(f)(4)(B)(ii) 5 Airlines using 10-year amortization period for initial post-PPA shortfall amortization base under section 402(a)(2) of PPA (as amended) 6 Alternative 17-year funding schedule for airlines with frozen plans under section 402(a)(1) of PPA 7 Interstate transit company described in section 115 of PPA 8 Eligible charity plans subject to section 104 of PPA
+Code Alternative Funding Rule 1 Certain multiple-employer plans maintained by rural cooperatives or related organizations as described in section 104 of PPA 2 Temporary relief for certain PBGC settlement plans described in section 105 of PPA 3 This code, formerly used by certain plans maintained by government contractors as described in section 106 of PPA, is no longer applicable and should not be used.
+4 Plans with binding agreements with PBGC to maintain prefunding and/or funding standard carryover balances described in Code section 430(f)(4)(B)(ii) and ERISA section 303(f)(4)(B)(ii) 5 Airlines using 10-year amortization period for initial post-PPA shortfall amortization base under section 402(a)(2) of PPA (as amended) 6 Airlines with frozen plans using alternative 17- year funding schedule under section 402(a)(1) of PPA.
+7 Interstate transit company described in section 115 of PPA 8 Eligible charity plans subject to section 104 of PPA

 Plans entitled to delayed effective dates for PPA funding rules (codes 1, 2, and 8).
-For plan years before Code section

-430 and ERISA section 303 apply to the plan for purposes of determining the minimum required contribution, complete only the following lines on Schedule SB:
+For plan years for which Code section 430 and ERISA section 303 do not apply to the plan, complete only the following lines on Schedule SB:

-- Lines A through F. - Part I (including signature of enrolled actuary), determined as if PPA provisions were effective for the plan year beginning in 2008. - Part III, line 14, determined as if PPA provisions were effective for the plan year beginning in 2008. - If the minimum required contribution for the year is determined using pension funding relief in section 107 of PRA 2010, complete Part IX, lines 41a and 41b.
+• Lines A through F.

+• Part I (including signature of enrolled actuary), determined as if PPA provisions were effective for all plan years beginning after December 31, 2007.

+Part III, line 14, determined as if PPA provisions were effective for all plan years beginning after December 31, 2007.
+If the minimum required contribution for any year was determined using pension funding relief under section 107 of PPA '06, as added by PRA 2010, complete Part IX, lines 41a and 41b.
+Refer to guidance issued by Treasury and the IRS regarding additional information to be reported for plans for which 15-year amortization was elected under section 107(c) of PPA '06, as added by PRA 2010.